awesomeeng/awesome-config/docs/Introducing.md

 When your configuration is started `d` would be equal to `"This is C"`.

 Variables work by copying the value at the path specified to the location where they are used.
-If a variable is the entire string value where they are used, the type (boolean, number, string) is caried along with it.
+If a variable is the entire string value where they are used, the type (boolean, number, string) is carried along with it.
 If a variable is not an entire replacement, it is string concatenated with what is before.
 A great example of variables in use is with URLs and hostnames:

 ```text
 http: {